austinjkovach/sentimints/README.md

 Checkout a new branch for what you're working on: git checkout -b feat/a-description-here-#[eg]3

-ONLY EVERY PUSH TO YOUR FEATURE BRANCH: git push origin feat/a-description-here-#[eg]3
+ONLY EVER PUSH TO YOUR FEATURE BRANCH, AKA DO NOT PUSH TO MASTER: git push origin feat/a-description-here-#[eg]3

 Submit a pull request on Github from the feature branch to master